sdispater/orator/docs/orm.rst

 Dynamic properties
 ------------------

-The Eloquent ORM allows you to access your relations via dynamic properties.
+The Orator ORM allows you to access your relations via dynamic properties.
 It will automatically load the relationship for you.
 It will then be accessible via a dynamic property by the same name as the relation.
 For example, with the following model ``Post``: